pingidentity/pingidentity-devops-getting-started/docs/prodLicense.md

 #### Evaluation License

-By registering for Ping Identity's DevOps program, you will be issued credentials that will automate the process of retreiving evalution product licensea.
-Please note that evalution licenses are short lived and should **not** be used in production deployments.
+By registering for Ping Identity's DevOps program, you will be issued credentials that will automate the process of retreiving evalution product license.

+!!! warning "Evaluation License"
+    Please note that evaluation licenses are short lived (30 days) and should **not** be used in production deployments.

 * [Obtaining a Ping Identity DevOps User and Key](#obtaining-a-ping-identity-devops-user-and-key)
 * [Saving your DevOps User/Key](#saving-your-devops-user-and-key)